 We spent over a year designing, refining, and testing the James River Bridge Ultralight hammock to ensure it was the most comfortable and lightest bridge hammock that could support up to 250 pounds.

 The hammock body is symmetrical and uses two different size spreader bars.
-The longer bar is for the head end and opens up more shoulder room.
-The smaller bar is for the foot end and reduces knee hyper extension.
+The two longer bar sections are for the head end and opens up more shoulder room.
+The shorter bar sections are for the foot end and reduces hyperextension of the knees.

 The Jacks ‘R’ Better James River Bridge Ultralight Hammock is a true lay flat, no shoulder squeeze, sleep straight ultralight hammock.

-Ultralight Hammock body and secondary lines 9.1 oz
+Ultralight Hammock body and secondary lines: 10.7 oz

-No Suspension – Use a suspension you already have or DIY your own suspension solution.
-The secondary dog bones are still in place so just attach your chosen suspension to the ends of the dog-bones and you are ready to hang.
+Suspension Not Included – Use a suspension you already have or DIY your own suspension solution.
+The secondary dog bones are in place so just attach your chosen suspension to the ends of the dog bones, using an appropriately rated carabiner or Dutch Clip and you are ready to hang.

 Whoopie Slings Hammock Suspension Lines – Whoopie Slings are an adjustable line consisting of a fixed eye splice on one end and an adjustable loop splice on the other end.
 Made of 7/64″ Amsteel Blue Line with a strength rating of 1600 pounds.
 When used with Dutch Biners they have been tested to in excess of 1000 pounds.
 A pair is 6 feet long and weighs 1.4 oz.